-Large-scale development saves money by using environmentally friendly retaining walls
+Large-scale development saves money with low carbon, enviro-friendly retaining walls

 ModularWalls TerraFirmX Retaining Wall was the perfect fit for our client’s requirements.
 Capable of retaining up to a height of up to 3.0 metres, the revolutionary composite strength of the TerraFirmX panels enable it to withstand a load of 5 kPa active soil pressure and 10 kPa vertical surcharge – an attractive attribute due to the community boundary bordering roads and driveways.

 The sleek, fibre cement finish of the walls provided an architectural finish, with the option to paint or tile the exposed surfaces to match the integral design of the development, which was a primary concern for the developer.
 Installation time was halved due to the lightweight nature of the composite panels and modular nature of the wall, and the pre-engineered designs made it simpler and quicker to attain construction approvals.